Updated April 28, 2020 · Published August 01, 1999

-By default, the Tail program displays the last 10 lines of a file and closes.
+By default, Tail displays the last 10 lines of a file and closes.
 By combining it with an optional follow flag, you can watch the file for appended data in real time.
 If you combine this with the Grep utility, you can filter the log file to only display something when it matches a specific search criteria.
-This makes a handy tool for when monitoring log files.
+This makes for a very handy tool for when monitoring log files.

 tail -f /var/log/messages tail -f /var/log/system.log | grep "saucepan"